 - Fingerling potatoes – cut in half so they’ll cook through quicker

 - Salt and black pepper and olive oil to season the vegetables and potatoes

 Step-by-step instructions to make pesto crusted salmon

-Begin by slicing the potatoes in half or in cubes, and toss with 1-2 tbsp of olive oil, salt and pepper, and 1 tbsp of pesto sauce.
+Begin by slicing the potatoes in half or in cubes, and toss with 1-2 tablespoon of olive oil, salt and pepper, and 1 tablespoon of pesto sauce.
 Place in a 425 degree preheated oven for about 10 minutes.
 While the potatoes are roasting, toss your choice of veggies with olive oil and salt and pepper and set aside.

 Remove the potatoes from the oven, and stir in the vegetables, making sure to keep the potatoes and veggies on one side of the pan.